oscovida/oscovida/info.md

 in particular:

-- generate-countries.ipynb Notebook that creates all the static wepages for the world, and Germany, and US states
+- generate-countries.ipynb Notebook that creates all the static webpages for the world, and Germany, and US states

 - template-country.ipynb (used for world countries)
 - template-germany.ipynb (used for Germany)